 "Income inequality, for example, has become a hot-button political issue in part thanks to exposure brought by Occupy Wall Street. " ~ Harry Bradford

 The Democrats Still Didn't Understand. . .

-Occupy combusted quickly, blazed hot, passionately, like whirlwind romance, it lasted a few months, but left a lasting impression.
+Occupy combusted quickly, blazed hot, passionately, like a whirlwind romance, it lasted a few months but left a lasting impression.
 The Democrats were too far out of touch, too devoted to Wall Street and the corporate lobby, it couldn't comprehend what Occupy aroused in the people.
 The Dems mistook Occupy's end for the return of public complacency.
 Occupy changed minds.
 The Democratic party has become too complicit and moderate to exploit the leftward shift.
-The Democrats thought the public would simply reject conservative/right-wing ideology, and flock to their corporate friendly neo-liberalism.
+The Democrats thought the public would simply reject conservative/right-wing ideology, and flock to their corporate-friendly neo-liberalism.

 This led to the insurgent campaign of Bernie Sanders, the Democratic National Committee was not listening to the people, so the people stopped showing up for Democrats in mid-term elections.
 Whether Bernie Sanders had won the Democratic nomination or not, the Democratic party as we know it will never be the same.
 Actually, it may implode in a more stunning manner now that Sanders wasn't nominated.
 The party establishment has been exposed as corrupt.
 Serving the corporate lobby and themselves, not the will of its constituency.